Blog Layout

 DAY 2 - GOONDIWINDI to DUBBO (BLD)

-Friday 14th March: We have a travel day ahead as we head across the New South Wales border and on to Narrabri for lunch at the Outback Shack which is full of historical memorabilia and featuring a stunning mural.
-From here we continue on through Coonabarabran before arriving in Dubbo for our overnight stay.
+Friday 14th March: Travel across the New South Wales border and on to Narrabri for lunch at the Outback Shack which is full of historical memorabilia and featuring a stunning mural.
+Continue on through Coonabarabran before arriving in Dubbo for our overnight stay.

 DAY 3 - DUBBO to WAGGA WAGGA (BLD)

-Saturday 15th March: From Dubbo we take the Newell Highway north to Parkes, where we visit the CSIRO Radio Telescope, also called “The Dish”.
-The visitor centre features many hands on displays, exhibits and an audio visual experience.
+Saturday 15th March: From Dubbo take the Newell Highway through Peak Hill.
+Just north of Parkes, we visit the CSIRO Radio Telescope, also called “The Dish”.
+The visitor centre features many hands on displays and exhibits and our visit also includes an audio visual experience.
 We enjoy lunch today in the historic town of Grenfell.
-We then stop for a visit to the Junee Liquorice and Chocolate Factory.
-This afternoon we arrive in Wagga Wagga to check into our accommodation and settle in for dinner.
+Heading through Young and Cootamundra, we then stop in Junee for a visit to the Junee Liquorice and Chocolate Factory.
+This afternoon arrive in Wagga Wagga to check into our accommodation and settle in for dinner.

 Stay: Mercure Wagga Wagga

-DAY 4 - WAGGA WAGGA to GEELONG (BLD)
+DAY 4 - WAGGA WAGGA to GEELONG - SPIRIT OF TASMANIA (BLD)

-Sunday 16th March: We cross the Victorian state border this morning, travelling to the foothills of the stunning Strathbogie Ranges for lunch at Fowles Winery.
+Sunday 16th March: Cross the Victorian state border this morning, travelling to the foothills of the stunning Strathbogie Ranges for a fantastic lunch at Fowles Wine.
 This afternoon we arrive in Geelong, for our journey across the Bass Strait on the Spirit of Tasmania.
-After boarding we can settle into our cabins or you can check out the facilities onboard including lounges, bars, shops and viewing areas.

 Stay: Spirit of Tasmania